 Screening for Infertility in Women

-There are no current guidelines for screening or screening tests for infertility in women.
+There aren't any guidelines for screening or tests for infertility in women.

-If you have a history of, or at risk for, pelvic inflammatory disease, pelvic abscess, ruptured appendix, or known prior adhesions, talk to your doctor.
+Talk to your doctor if you have a history of infertility or at risk for pelvic inflammatory disease, pelvic abscess, ruptured appendix, or known prior adhesions.

 Infertility fact sheet.
 Office on Women's Health—US Department of Health and Human Services website.
 Available at: